Vclord/Injecting-Regional-Cultural-Aesthetics-into-Product-Pack-aging-via-Reference-Conditioned-Diffusion-M/README.md

 If you use this work or its evaluation artefacts, please cite:

-> Chandra, V. (2026). *Injecting Regional Cultural Aesthetics into Product Pack-aging via Reference-Conditioned Diffusion Models.* MSc Dissertation, University of Stirling.
+> Chandra, V. (2026). *Injecting Regional Cultural Aesthetics into Product Packaging via Reference-Conditioned Diffusion Models.* MSc Dissertation, University of Stirling.

 ## Licence